 Nutritional Therapy for Autism

 At Camp Worth, we use a team approach in all of our programs.
-Your child’s therapist, board-certified behavior technician, and other professionals on our staff work together to provide the best outcome for your child.
+Your child’s board-certified behavior therapist and other professionals on our staff work together to provide the best outcome for your child.
 This also applies to our food and nutrition program.
 This comprehensive approach ensures consistency across everything your child does while at Camp Worth.

 Our Food and Nutrition Center for Autism in Fort Worth, Texas

 At our residential adolescent autism treatment center, we offer a variety of treatments and therapies to help teens on the autism spectrum succeed.
 Our goal is to help your child learn the skills and tools they need to become more independent and happy.
 Some of the programs we offer along with our food and nutrition program include:

 - Education program – If traditional classrooms are frustrating or stressful for your child, our certified special education teachers can provide uniquely tailored instruction